paulahitz8/RPGUIMenus/templates/ui_design.md

 - Is there any elements that can be removed to ensure clarity and a better organization?
 - Are the actions available to the player clear?
 - Is there going to be any feedback when the player hovers the mouse or controller over an option?
+- Is my menu adapted for players who use controllers?

 ## Steps on Creating a Menu
-**In summary, these are the list of steps that your team can do when creating a menu:**
+**In summary, this is the list of steps that your team can follow when creating a menu:**

 **1. Choose what menus your game is going to have.**